JetBrains-Research/KEEPs/KEEP.md

     }
 ```

-> TODO: there is some issue with refering to `DbError` with name content.
+> TODO: there is some issue with referring to `DbError` with name content.
 > Maybe it is reason why other languages introduce two return values for error and value.
 > IMO to store them in a single value much better, but maybe we need a syntax for creating a new name or inplace destruction could be enough.
 > ```kotlin